Cecilapp/PHPoole/README.md

 ### Overview

-First create a new directory (ie "mywebsite") with the following files structure:
+To create a new website, you need 3 things : Content, layouts and a build script.

+Organize your content:
 ```
 ./mywebsite
 |- content             <- Contains the Mardown files